Keskebeu/asn1c-0.9.23.zip/README.md

 # asn1c-0.9.23.zip
-asn1c source version0.9.23 for OpenBTS-UMTS
+This is the website to download asn1c source v0.9.23 for OpenBTS-UMTS by Lev Walking vlm